 What is EDM?

 EDM (electrical discharge machining), also known as spark machining, is a manufacturing process used to obtain a specific desired shape in metal by applying electrical discharges(sparks).
-There are a few different types of EDM including sinker EDM, wire EDM, ram EDM and fast hole drilling EDM; all of which are primarily used for hard metals that would be very difficult to machine with alternative methods.
+There are a few different types of EDM technology including sinker EDM, wire EDM, ram EDM and fast hole drilling EDM; all of which are primarily used for hard metals that would be very difficult to machine with alternative methods.
 Even though electrical discharge machining is ideal for hard-to-drill materials, it can also be used for softer metals.

 Photo: Advanced Machinery

-A typical EDM system consists of a CNC unit, a power supply with anti-electrolysis circuitry, automatic wire threading, a tank of dielectric fluid(deionized water), a filtration system and a chiller to keep the fluid at a steady temperature.
+A typical EDM system consists of a CNC unit, a power supply with anti-electrolysis circuitry, automatic wire threading, a tank of dielectric fluid(deionized water), a filtration system and a spindle chiller to keep the fluid at a steady temperature.
 In order to control the spacing of the sparking gap between the electrodes and workpiece, the piece of metal that’s being cut is completely submerged under dielectric fluid or deionized water.